 - Clean: Really dry bark burns nicely, but most bark soaks up water and thus burns poorly.
 Dirt and such also doesn’t burn so well and tend to be moist.
 Obviously, don’t clean wood with water!
 Use a brush or knife to get the wood clean.

-- Size: You want different size pieces of wood, from smallish sticks up to hefty logs.
+- Size: You want different-sized pieces of wood, from smallish sticks up to hefty logs.
 If all your wood is jumbo sized, grab an ax and chop off some smaller pieces to stage up your fire with.
 Smaller pieces are called kindling.
 The bigger the wood, the more energy it takes to get it lit.

 Word to the wise: If you decide to collect wood yourself, be sure you know the rules for the location you’re in.
 Collecting dead kindling and branches is generally fine, so long as it’s not connected to a living tree—but a few places don’t allow collection.
 If you buy wood, try to buy it as close to where you’ll use it as possible to avoid spreading wood-eating parasites from one place to another.